-Physical disability or mental impairment also offer several exceptions from the naturalization requirements, which refer to the English language and the civics test aspects.
+Physical disability or mental impairment also offers several exceptions from the naturalization requirements, which refer to the English language and the civics test aspects.
 In order to benefit from these exceptions, the applicants will need to offer clear evidence on their situation from a specialized doctor, depending on the particularities of the case.
-The applicant interested in immigration in Miami is required to fill the Form N-648, Medical Certification for Disability Exceptions.
+The applicant interested in immigration in Miami is required to fill Form N-648, Medical Certification for Disability Exceptions.

 Exception on the continuous residency in Miami

-Persons who have applied for the American citizenship are required to have a continuous residency in the country.
+Persons who have applied for American citizenship are required to have a continuous residency in the country.
 However, an exception is available in the situation of those who are involved in overseas employment.

-In order to receive the citizenship in Miami, U.S., foreigners must have a continuous residency in the country for at least five years prior to starting the procedure.
+In order to receive citizenship in Miami, U.S., foreigners must have a continuous residency in the country for at least five years prior to starting the procedure.